 Find out the skills employers in the teaching and education sector want and where you can find a job...

-For most teaching roles you will require a relevant teaching degree or postgraduate qualification (such as a PGCE) or a school-led training scheme that leads to qualified teacher status (QTS) or equivalent.
+For most teaching roles you will require a relevant teaching degree or postgraduate qualification.
+This will be through a university or school-led teacher training programme that leads to qualified teacher status (QTS) or equivalent.

 There are a number of different routes into teaching, each with specific entry requirements (including GCSE grade requirements).
-For full details you should consult Get into Teaching carefully.
+For full details take a look at Get into Teaching .

 For non-teaching roles, such as administration or management within a school, college or university, a business-related degree or postgraduate qualification could be advantageous.
 For other education-related roles degrees in social sciences, social work, education or psychology may be required or useful.